AnyChart/docs.anychart.com/Axes_and_Grids/Line_Markers.md

   marker.value(9000);
 ```

-Here is a sample with a line marker and it is used to indicate the year with the lowest amount of income:
+Here is a sample with a line marker and it is used to indicate the lowest amount of income:

 {sample}AGST\_Line\_Marker\_03{sample}